If you’d like to make homemade fly spray for horses, I have two great recipes for you.

 With just one ingredient it’s perfect for those “I’m late for a lesson, the tack store is 20 min away, and there’s flies the size of bats” kind of days (and we’ve all been there).

-Thanks to my procrastination when it comes to buying fly spray, I’ve tested this out in many situations from horse shows to trail rides.
+Thanks to my procrastination when it comes to buying or making fly spray, I’ve tested this out in many situations from horse shows to trail rides.

 While it doesn’t pack the same kind of punch as a heavy duty spray like Absorbine, it’s guaranteed to be better than nothing.
 Plus I’m always up for the challenge of a wallet friendly, DIY option.